bhklab/RLOBICO/devNotes.md

   - Even if this works we still cannot use `concert`, just `cplex`
   - Are there alternatives to `concert` for optimization?

+- Best solution at this point seems to be using Microsoft R to submit RLOBICO to MRAN (the Microsoft version of CRAN)
+- Will investigate further once Linux and MacOS packages are done